-German motor vehicle manufacturer Volkswagen is in talks with Huawei to acquire its autonomous driving unit for billions of dollars, the media reported.
+The media reported that German motor vehicle manufacturer Volkswagen is in talks with Huawei to acquire its autonomous driving unit for billions of dollars.

 According to Germany’s Manager Magazin, Volkswagen and Huawei are negotiating a “billion-dollar deal in China”.